pjeby/uneventful/README.md

 ### Streams

+WIP

 ### Jobs

+WIP

 ## Current Status

 This library is currently under development, but the ideas and most of the implementation are already working well as a draft version inside [@ophidian/core](https://github.com/ophidian-lib/core), for creating complex interactive Obsidian plugins.
 The draft version is based on preact-signals for its signals implementation and wonka for its streams, but both will be replaced with uneventful-native implementations in this library, to drop the extra wrapping code, streamline some features, and add others.
 (For example, preact-signals doesn't support nested effects and wonka doesn't support stream errors; uneventful will support both.)

+As of this writing, uneventful's signals framework is fully functional; work on the stream and job frameworks is still ongoing.